Lingesh2311/github-actions-course-resources/README.md

               OUTPUT2: ${{ needs.job2.outputs.output2 }}
 ```

 The simple values can be passed or when needs to be passed from one step to the next, we can utilize job outputs functionality.
 Example: Name of a file generated in the previous build step.

+The outputs are shared via the `echo '{output-name}={output-value}' >> $GITHUB_OUTPUT` call in the workflow.

 ### Dependency Caching